genxium/Ubuntu14InitScripts/backend/java/README.md

   ```
   root@shell>  update-alternatives --config java
   ```
-- to view syntax details
+- _OPTIONAL_ To view syntax details.
   ```
   root@shell> man update-alternatives
   ```
-- (OPTIONAL) Try `ls -l /usr/bin/java` and then `ls -l /etc/alternatives/java` to see why it works!
+- _OPTIONAL_ Try `ls -l /usr/bin/java` and then `ls -l /etc/alternatives/java` to see why it works on Ubuntu14.04.
-- (OPTIONAL) Repeat similar procedures for "javac", "javah" and "javap" etc. when necessary.
+- _OPTIONAL_ Repeat similar procedures for "javac", "javah" and "javap" etc. when necessary.